 Torsion is difficult to record.
 One method is to have the person look to the side or up.
 Then torsion "cross couples" into horizontal or vertical (vertical for lateral gaze, horizontal for vertical gaze).
 In the recording above, an individual with high-frequency pendular was recorded looking to the side, with resulting cross coupling making it recordable.

 Some patients with oculopalatal myoclonus have mainly a torsional nystagmus.
 We do not know why some develop vertical nystagmus and others torsional nystagmus.

 Some congenital nystagmus patients have mainly a torsional pendular nystagmus.
 One case we encountered has no stereopsis, has a very weak torsional pendular that increases in the light compared to the dark, and seems to experience relatively little impact.
 In the past, he would move his head, presumably to dampen the nystagmus.

 Seesaw nystagmus is a rare binocular disorder characterized by alternating vertical skew deviation and conjugate ocular torsion.
+So the vertical movement is dissociated, and the torsional movement is not.
+Strange.
 Jerk seesaw consists of torsional slow phases in one direction and quick phases in the opposite.
 In pendular SSN, there are slow, smooth eye oscillations.